Explore this Section

 Applicants should be aware that some modules which focus on practical clinical skills may require applicants to have completed at least 12 months of relevant professional work experience by 30 June prior to admission and/or be registered with an appropriate professional regulatory body.
 Professional indemnity insurance may also be required.

 For students whose first language is not English, evidence will be required of successful completion of an English Language qualification such as IELTS (minimum 6.5 with at least 6 in each sub-test).
 All applications are assessed on an individual basis.
 Applicants should ensure that their personal statements identify why they wish to study this course.

 The MSc programme comprises taught modules to the value of 120 M Level credits and a dissertation of 60 M Level credits, giving a total of 180 credits.
 Students may choose to finish their studies after completing 60 taught credits (Postgraduate Certificate) or 120 taught credits (Postgraduate Diploma), or they may study any module on a stand-alone basis and obtain the relevant credits.
-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish to follow the modular route.
+The part-time MSc programme can be completed in two years, however up to three years is permitted.
+Students who opt for the modular route may take up to five years if they wish.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.

 The core module of Research Methods in Health will underpin the knowledge and skills needed to undertake the dissertation.
 Other modules may be chosen from a wide range available within Schools in the faculty, and within some Schools outside the faculty, thus meeting the needs of individuals to review and evaluate the scientific background of their own specialism and to integrate this into their professional practice.